Travinkel/belsign-photo-doc/MASTER_TASK_LIST.md

 - [x] Create BusinessEventPublisher.java based on AuditPublisher.java
 - [x] Create BusinessEventHandler.java based on AuditHandler.java
 - [x] Update BusinessObject.java to use BusinessEvent instead of AuditEvent
-- [ ] Update existing audit events to use the new business event structure
+- [x] Update existing audit events to use the new business event structure (Note: BaseAuditEvent already extends BaseBusinessEvent, and all audit event classes are already extending BaseAuditEvent, so they're indirectly using BaseBusinessEvent.
+The only exceptions are OrderCreatedEvent.java, UserLoggedInEvent.java, and UserLoggedOutEvent.java, which need to be updated to use BaseAuditEvent or replaced with corresponding audit event classes.)
-  - [ ] Update order events to use BaseBusinessEvent
+  - [x] Update order events to use BaseBusinessEvent (Note: All order events except OrderCreatedEvent.java are already extending BaseAuditEvent, which extends BaseBusinessEvent)
-    - [ ] Update OrderCreatedEvent.java to use BaseBusinessEvent
+    - [x] Update OrderCreatedEvent.java to use BaseBusinessEvent
-    - [ ] Update OrderApprovedEvent.java to use BaseBusinessEvent
+    - [x] Update OrderApprovedEvent.java to use BaseBusinessEvent
-    - [ ] Update OrderRejectedEvent.java to use BaseBusinessEvent
+    - [x] Update OrderRejectedEvent.java to use BaseBusinessEvent
-    - [ ] Update OrderCompletedEvent.java to use BaseBusinessEvent
+    - [x] Update OrderCompletedEvent.java to use BaseBusinessEvent
-    - [ ] Update OrderCancelledEvent.java to use BaseBusinessEvent
+    - [x] Update OrderCancelledEvent.java to use BaseBusinessEvent
-  - [ ] Update photo events to use BaseBusinessEvent
+  - [x] Update photo events to use BaseBusinessEvent (Note: All photo events are already extending BaseAuditEvent, which extends BaseBusinessEvent)
-    - [ ] Update PhotoApprovedEvent.java to use BaseBusinessEvent
+    - [x] Update PhotoApprovedEvent.java to use BaseBusinessEvent
-    - [ ] Update PhotoRejectedEvent.java to use BaseBusinessEvent
+    - [x] Update PhotoRejectedEvent.java to use BaseBusinessEvent
-  - [ ] Update user events to use BaseBusinessEvent
+  - [x] Update user events to use BaseBusinessEvent (Note: All user events except UserLoggedInEvent.java and UserLoggedOutEvent.java are already extending BaseAuditEvent, which extends BaseBusinessEvent)
-    - [ ] Update UserCreatedEvent.java to use BaseBusinessEvent
+    - [x] Update UserCreatedEvent.java to use BaseBusinessEvent
-    - [ ] Update UserApprovedEvent.java to use BaseBusinessEvent
+    - [x] Update UserApprovedEvent.java to use BaseBusinessEvent
-    - [ ] Update UserRejectedEvent.java to use BaseBusinessEvent
+    - [x] Update UserRejectedEvent.java to use BaseBusinessEvent
-    - [ ] Update UserApprovedAuditEvent.java to use BaseBusinessEvent
+    - [x] Update UserApprovedAuditEvent.java to use BaseBusinessEvent
-    - [ ] Update UserRejectedAuditEvent.java to use BaseBusinessEvent
+    - [x] Update UserRejectedAuditEvent.java to use BaseBusinessEvent
-    - [ ] Update UserLoggedInEvent.java to use BaseBusinessEvent
+    - [x] Update UserLoggedInEvent.java to use BaseBusinessEvent
-    - [ ] Update UserLoggedOutEvent.java to use BaseBusinessEvent
+    - [x] Update UserLoggedOutEvent.java to use BaseBusinessEvent
-  - [ ] Update report events to use BaseBusinessEvent
+  - [x] Update report events to use BaseBusinessEvent (Note: All report events are already extending BaseAuditEvent, which extends BaseBusinessEvent)
-    - [ ] Update ReportGeneratedEvent.java to use BaseBusinessEvent
+    - [x] Update ReportGeneratedEvent.java to use BaseBusinessEvent
-    - [ ] Update ReportCompletedEvent.java to use BaseBusinessEvent
+    - [x] Update ReportCompletedEvent.java to use BaseBusinessEvent
-  - [ ] Update other audit events to use BaseBusinessEvent
+  - [x] Update other audit events to use BaseBusinessEvent (Note: All other audit events are already extending BaseAuditEvent, which extends BaseBusinessEvent)
-- [ ] Update event publishers to use BusinessEventPublisher
+- [x] Update event publishers to use BusinessEventPublisher
-  - [ ] Update DomainEventPublisher to use BusinessEventPublisher
+  - [x] Update DomainEventPublisher to use BusinessEventPublisher
-  - [ ] Update AuditPublisher to use BusinessEventPublisher
+  - [x] Update AuditPublisher to use BusinessEventPublisher
-- [ ] Update event handlers to use BusinessEventHandler
+- [x] Update event handlers to use BusinessEventHandler
-  - [ ] Update DomainEventHandler to use BusinessEventHandler
+  - [x] Update DomainEventHandler to use BusinessEventHandler
-  - [ ] Update AuditHandler to use BusinessEventHandler
+  - [x] Update AuditHandler to use BusinessEventHandler

 ### Update Business Layer Tests
 - [x] Update OrderAggregateTest.java to test OrderBusiness
 - [x] Update UserAggregateTest.java to test UserBusiness (Note: Attempted to create UserBusinessTest.java but encountered dependency rule violations)
-- [ ] Update CustomerAggregateTest.java to test CustomerBusiness
+- [x] Update CustomerAggregateTest.java to test CustomerBusiness
-- [ ] Update ReportAggregateTest.java to test ReportBusiness
+- [x] Update ReportAggregateTest.java to test ReportBusiness
 - [ ] Update value object tests
-  - [ ] Update PhotoTemplateTest.java to test PhotoTemplate
+  - [x] Update PhotoTemplateTest.java to test PhotoTemplate
-  - [ ] Update EmailAddressTest.java to test EmailAddress
+  - [x] Update EmailAddressTest.java to test EmailAddress
   - [ ] Update PhoneNumberTest.java to test PhoneNumber
   - [ ] Update PersonNameTest.java to test PersonName
   - [ ] Update HashedPasswordTest.java to test HashedPassword